apache/spark/common/utils/src/main/resources/error/README.md

 }
 ```

-Throw with error class and message parameters:
+Throw with error condition and message parameters:

 ```scala
 throw new SparkTestException("PROBLEM_BECAUSE", Map("problem" -> "A", "cause" -> "B"))
 ```

-## Access fields
+### Access fields

 To access error fields, catch exceptions that extend `org.apache.spark.SparkThrowable` and access
-  - Error class with `getErrorClass`
+  - Error condition with `getErrorClass`
   - SQLSTATE with `getSqlState`

 ```scala